wayneIBM/vpc-on-classic/errors.md

 }
 ```

-Refer to the [API documentation](https://{DomainName}/apidocs/vpc-on-classic){: new_window} or the [CLI reference](/docs/vpc-on-classic?topic=vpc-infrastructure-cli-plugin-vpc-reference){: new_window} for acceptable values.
+Refer to the [API documentation](https://{DomainName}/apidocs/vpc-on-classic){: external} or the [CLI reference](/docs/vpc-on-classic?topic=vpc-infrastructure-cli-plugin-vpc-reference) for acceptable values.

 ## validation_failure
 **Message**: The JSON provided did not match the expected structure.

-To fix this problem, be sure the content of your request is valid JSON and that your request conforms to the [API documentation](https://{DomainName}/apidocs/vpc-on-classic){: new_window}.
+To fix this problem, be sure the content of your request is valid JSON and that your request conforms to the [API documentation](https://{DomainName}/apidocs/vpc-on-classic){: external}.

 ## validation_invalid_cidr
 **Message**: The value is not a valid CIDR.

 The value must be a valid internal CIDR block with a 0 host part.

 Certain IP address ranges are reserved.
-More information about reserved IP ranges is available in our overview of [Using your VPC with Regions and Subnets](/docs/vpc-on-classic-network?topic=vpc-on-classic-network-working-with-ip-address-ranges-address-prefixes-regions-and-subnets){: new_window}.
+More information about reserved IP ranges is available in our overview of [Using your VPC with Regions and Subnets](/docs/vpc-on-classic-network?topic=vpc-on-classic-network-working-with-ip-address-ranges-address-prefixes-regions-and-subnets).

 ## validation_invalid_ipv4_cidr
 **Message**: The value is not a valid IPv4 CIDR.

 Must be a IPv4 internal CIDR block with a 0 host part.

 Certain IP address ranges are reserved.
-More information about reserved IP ranges is available in our overview of [Using your VPC with Regions and Subnets](/docs/vpc-on-classic-network?topic=vpc-on-classic-network-working-with-ip-address-ranges-address-prefixes-regions-and-subnets){: new_window}.
+More information about reserved IP ranges is available in our overview of [Using your VPC with Regions and Subnets](/docs/vpc-on-classic-network?topic=vpc-on-classic-network-working-with-ip-address-ranges-address-prefixes-regions-and-subnets).

 ## validation_invalid_ipv6_cidr
 **Message**: The value is not a valid IPv6 CIDR.